aknip/db-as-showcase/README.md

 The access rules (“who can see what”) should also be mapped via the DB schema.

+For example:
+- Admin (anna.schmitt) has access to all persons and notes
+- Some notes are visible to multiple users (e.g., Olaf Gemein's notes are visible to all three users)
+- After Usecase 5 runs, you can see that bernd.mueller now has access to Olaf Gemein's data

 For more details see [specs.md](specs.md).

 ## Installation & Execution